eloylp/goomerang/README.md

 	msg := message.New().SetPayload(&protos.MessageV1{
 		Message: "a message for everyone !",
 	})
-	// Once clients are connected, server can start streaming messages
+	// Once clients are connected, server can start sending messages
 	// to specific topics.
 	if err := s.Publish("topic.a", msg); err != nil {
 		log.Fatal(err)